Skip To Main Content

 ABOUT OUR SCHOOL

 Chaparral Hills Elementary School was opened in 2005 and has served thousands of students since.
-It has 32 classrooms and collaborative spaces throughout the building, staff and students enjoy the facilities and are proud of their school.
+It has 32 classrooms and collaborative spaces throughout the building; staff and students enjoy the facilities and are proud of their school.
 Our school has been recognized by the California PBIS Coalition at the bronze level.
-These type of successes occur when school and family work in partnership towards a common goal.
+These types of successes occur when school and family work in partnership towards a common goal.

 Our students' social emotional learning is a top priority at CHES.
 Behavioral expectations are implemented, monitored, and evaluated following the “Positive Behavior Intervention and Support” (PBIS) research-based process.